adobe/aem-uix-examples/cf-editor-generate-variations/README.md

 - `aio app run` to start your local Dev server
 - App will run on `localhost:9080` by default

-By default the UI will be served locally but actions will be deployed and served from Adobe I/O Runtime.
+By default, the UI will be served locally but actions will be deployed and served from Adobe I/O Runtime.
 To start a local serverless stack and also run your actions locally use the `aio app run --local` option.

 ## Test & Coverage